Hemofektik/Druckwelle/README.md

 # Druckwelle #

-Turbo Web Map Service (WMS) and Web Map Tile Service (WMTS) - 100% C/C++
+Turbo Web Map Service (WMS) and Web Map Tile Service (WMTS) - 100% C/C++ Aiming to serve geo raster data beyond the WMS/WMTS specification like RAW data or custom formats.

+Druckwelle does not feature a full implementation of WMS/WMTS Specifications.

 ### Features ###